Trade talk plans cheer risk currencies, hit safe-haven yen

 The Australian dollar rose to a one-month high of $0.6825, seen as a technical resistance level while the New Zealand dollar hit a one-week peak of $0.6377.
 The trade-exposed won climbed the most of Asia’s currencies to 1198.00 per dollar.

-Against a basket of currencies, the dollar .DXY lifted a little from a one-week low to 98.492.
+Against a basket of currencies, the dollar lifted a little from a one-week low to 98.492.

 They had climbed after British parliament voted on Wednesday to prevent Johnson from taking Britain out of the European Union without a deal on Oct.
 31, but rejected his first bid to call a snap election two weeks before the scheduled exit.

-That still leaves Brexit up in the air, with possible outcomes ranging from a no-deal exit to abandoning the whole endeavor, prompting some to sound a note of caution.
+That still leaves Brexit up in the air, with possible outcomes ranging from a no-deal exit to abandoning the whole endeavour, prompting some to sound a note of caution.

 “It’s important to keep in mind that the situation continues to look pretty bad,” J.P.
 Morgan analysts reminded investors in a market note, pointing out that Johnson, a staunch Brexiteer, leads opinion polls.